 Repeat the mulching process every spring.

-In mature plants remove any shoots that
+plants remove any shoots that

 appear at the base of the plant less than 9 inches off the ground.